Corporate Governance

 • Establishment of Sumitomo Mitsui Financial Group ("the Company")

-• Establishment of voluntary Nominating Committee, Compensation Committee, and Risk Committee as internal committees of the Board of Directors
+• Establishment of voluntary Nominating Committee, Compensation Committee, and Risk Management Committee as internal committees of the Board of Directors

 2005